ossbuild/ossbuild-env/windows/ReadMe.txt

            .pyc (compiled python files) or Makefile.am's, etc. The home directory should also be completely absent.

+  5. Run install/generated/generate-ruby.wxs.bat to use WiX' heat tool for auto-generating a list of files to add to the installer.

-  5. Open and build bootstrap.sln from Visual Studio 2010.
+  6. Open and build bootstrap.sln from Visual Studio 2010.